dogweather/forkful/content/en/elixir/files-and-io/writing-a-text-file.md

 weight: 24
 ---

-## What & Why?

-Writing to a text file in Elixir is an essential skill for developers, allowing for data persistence, logging, or exporting human-readable content.
-Programmers accomplish this to save application state, debug information, configurations, or any data exchange between systems that prefer a ubiquitous format like text.

 ## How to:
 Elixir makes file handling straightforward with built-in modules.
 The primary way to write to a file is using the `File.write/2` or `File.write!/2` functions, where the former returns an `:ok` or `:error` tuple and the latter raises an error on failure.

 Here's a simple example: